Protonull/protonull.github.io/_posts/2022-10-18-polymc-drama.md

 ---
 **PolyMC has been compromised!**

 Please backup your instances and uninstall PolyMC.
 If you are set on keeping PolyMC then it's recommended to change your metadata server (Settings → APIs → Services → Metadata Server) to `https://meta.scrumplex.rocks/v1/` and your user agent (Settings → APIs → Miscellaneous → User Agent) to something innocuous like `Foobar`.
+You should also disable auto-updates, which is a little trickier.
+You need to close PolyMC and ALL instances that may be running, then you need to access the `polymc.cfg` file with a text editor and change `AutoUpdate=true` to `AutoUpdate=false` and save.
+You may be able to find the file via a search, but you should ordinarily be able to find the file by clicking "Instance Folder" in the sidebar of PolyMC and going up two folders, then [re]close PolyMC before opening the file.
+If you're uninstalling PolyMC however, you should also go to https://account.live.com/consent/ and revoke consent for PolyMC, just to be safe.

 The developers are currently using PlaceholderMC ([Github](https://github.com/PlaceholderMC), [Discord](https://discord.gg/placeholdermc)) as their "raft".
 They haven't yet announced whether they'll seek to reclaim PolyMC, or if successful will return to developing it.
 It seems, at least for the time being, that the developers are content with developing this new fork.